Contents

 Autumn is here, and there are tons of fun fall activities in New York City.
 One of my favorites is exploring NYC as the leaves change into their autumn array of burnt oranges, golds, and burgundies.

 If you want to get outside and experience the beauty of the city in autumn, as a New York City tour guide, I highly recommend you consider taking a tour of the beautiful fall foliage.
-There are many ways to see the fall foliage in NYC, including walking tours, boat rides, and even helicopter flights.

 Whether you want to walk around parks or see the city from above, spend your autumn day on one of these incredible fall foliage tours from New York City!